 If a supplier defaults in the delivery of parts or products for the manufacturing company, the company should not hesitate to enforce its rights upon such default under the Uniform Commercial Code (UCC).
 In addition, companies should be aware of an available remedy when the supplier is not in default, but the company is concerned about the supplier's ability to continue performing as agreed.

-UCC Section 2-609, Right to Adequate Assurance of Performance aka "anticipatory default", allows the company to withhold performance (or, payment of outstanding accounts receivable), if the company has "reasonable grounds for insecurity ... with respect to the performance" of the supplier.
+UCC Section 2-609, Right to Adequate Assurance of Performance a/k/a "anticipatory default," allows the company to withhold performance (or, payment of outstanding accounts receivable), if the company has "reasonable grounds for insecurity ... with respect to the performance" of the supplier.

 The company must demand in writing adequate assurances of performance and, until receipt of such assurances, may suspend performance if commercially reasonable.

-Contract Tip: The supply agreement should specifically include UCC 2-609 (among other provisions) as a remedy, and provide that the company may suspend payment of any accounts receivable owed upon the failure of the supplier to timely deliver goods.
+Contract Tip: The supply agreement should specifically include UCC 2-609 (among other provisions) as a remedy, and provide the company may suspend payment of any accounts receivable owed upon the failure of the supplier to timely deliver goods.

-Practical Tip: If time is not critical, it is advisable to demand assurances and ask for a notice of suspension of performance prospectively, perhaps in five to ten days.
+Practical Tip: If time is not critical, it is advisable to demand assurances and provide notice of suspension of performance prospectively, perhaps